Journal of Midwifery and Reproductive Health

 Authors

-Pregnancy Health Research Center, Zahedan University of Medical Sciences Zahedan, Iran
+2 MSc of Counseling in Midwifery, Pregnancy Health Research Center, Zahedan University of Medical Sciences, Zahedan, Iran

 Abstract

-Background & aim: Pregnancy-related anxiety and depression are prevalent and increase the risk of negative maternal results.
-Provision of a mental health training program for employees is necessary.
-In this regard, the current research aimed to examine the effects of midwife-led counseling according to Gamble’s approach to pregnancy-related anxiety and depression.
+Background & aim: Pregnancy-related anxiety and depression are prevalent and increase the risk of negative maternal outcomes.
+Therefore, the current study aimed to examine the effect of midwife-led counseling according to Gamble’s approach on pregnancy-related anxiety and depression.

-Methods: The present quasi-experimental research was carried out in two phases from April 4, 2023, to September 21, 2023, in Zahedan, Iran.
-The subjects were recruited via the multistage sampling method.
-In total, 60 Iranian pregnant women at gestational ages of 18-24 weeks with a Hospital Anxiety and Depression Scale (HADS) score of ≥8 were included in the study.
-The intervention group (n=30) received five counseling sessions according to Gamble’s approach, while the control group (n=30) was subjected only to the routine prenatal care.
+Methods: The present quasi-experimental study was carried out from April 4, 2023, to September 21, 2023, in Zahedan, Iran.
+Fifty-seven Iranian pregnant women at gestational ages of 18-24 weeks with a Hospital Anxiety and Depression Scale (HADS) score of ≥8 were allocated to two intervention and control groups using convenience sampling.
+The intervention group (n=28) received five counseling sessions according to Gamble’s approach, while the control group (n=29) was subjected to the routine prenatal care.
 The HADS questionnaire was used to collect data before, immediately after, and two months after the intervention.
-The collected data were analyzed using the chi-squared test, linear regression model, and repeated measures analysis of variance.
+Data were analyzed using the chi-squared test, linear regression model, and repeated measures analysis of variance.

 Results: The two groups were not significantly different in terms of anxiety (P=0.9) and depression scores (P=0.2) before the intervention.
-However, after the intervention, the anxiety and depression scores significantly decreased in the intervention group in comparison with the control group (P<0.0001).
-According to post-hoc analysis, 2 months after the intervention, the levels of anxiety (P<0.007) and depression (P=0.001) were significantly lower in comparison with the pre-intervention stage.
+However, after the intervention, the anxiety and depression scores significantly decreased in the intervention group in comparison with the control group (P

 Keywords